stack-rs/rattan/guide/src/guide/installation.md

 There are multiple ways to install the Rattan CLI tool.
 Choose any one of the methods below that best suit your needs.

+> [!CAUTION]
-> **ATTENTION**: As we are still in the early stages of development without a released version, we only support building from source currently.
+> As we are still in the early stages of development without a released version, we only support building from source currently.

 ## Pre-compiled binaries